 Imagine leading in a world where nurses are competent, work well as a team, go out of their way to support one another, and are always respectful.
 Imagine them wanting to stay in your organization because they feel so supported by their coworkers.
 Fairy tale?
 The reality is that the healthcare environment is rife with burnout, bullying, and incivility.
 Studies show that individuals pay the price of bullying through poorer physical, mental, and psychological health, and that organizations pay the price through lower profits.
 Ultimately, patients also pay the price through lower quality and satisfaction.
 Nurse leaders have a responsibility to stop the cycle of bullying and incivility.
 In this session you’ll gain some tools and strategies to help you identify disruptive behaviors, set expectations, and hold staff accountable for professional behavior.

-Jazwiec identifies one of the biggest crises we face: People working in healthcare no longer feel heroic.
+As little as a year ago, people in healthcare rarely felt heroic.
+What this year has taught us how pride is so very important when facing any crisis.
+Jazwiec will focus on maintaining that proud positive outlook and not slide back into the old negatives ways.
 Using real-life examples and anecdotes from her best-selling books, she will provide insights into eliminating victim thinking at all levels of the organization.
 She will challenge you to commit to driving out negativity in your OR and making it a better place to work.

 Conclude your week of personal growth by connecting the dots between recognition, engagement, and pride as we’re reminded to focus on the strengths of individuals and the abilities of our teams to work together to make a difference in people’s lives.